IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

     },
   ```

-  The command outputs two important pieces of information:
+  The functions `result` in this case is the string `Hello world` as the output `payload` value returned by the JavaScript function.

-  - The **Activation ID** (`44794bd6aab74415b4e42a308d880e5b`)
+  {% hint style="tip" %}
-  - The invocation result or **Activation record** in JSON format
+  The Activation ID can be used to retrieve the result (i.e., Activation record) of the invocation at a future time.

-  The result in this case is the string `Hello world` returned by the JavaScript function.
-The Activation ID can be used to retrieve the logs or result of the invocation at a future time.
+  {% endhint %}

 #### Retrieving an activation result